 - Each type of defect is illustrated by the rectangle whose height equals the number of defectives on the left-hand scale.

 - The order between the different types of defects is such that the one with the largest frequency is placed furthest to the left.
-After that the number of defects decreases to the right.
-The smallest columns furthest to the right can possibly be put together in one group “others”, if each of them contributes too little.
+After that, the number of defects decreases to the right.
+The miniature columns furthest to the right can be put together in one group, “others”, if each of them contributes too little.

-- It is important always to state where and when data have been collected.
+- It is essential always to state where and when data have been collected.

-With the help of the Pareto chart the most serious problem is very clearly made visible.
-When the problem is solved we can move on to the next.
+With the help of the Pareto chart, the most severe problem is very clearly made visible.
+When the problem is solved, we can move on to the next.
 In this way each problem is focused on, one at a time.

-Often the Pareto chart shows that a small number of problems account for a large number of the errors or the poor-quality costs.
-Juran, therefore, spoke of “the virtual few and the trivial many” , The so-called 80-20-rule, which is often found in the field of business economics, states the same thing.
+Often the Pareto chart shows that a small number of problems account for many errors or poor-quality costs.
+Juran, therefore, spoke of “the virtual few and the trivial many” , The so-called 80-20 rule, often found in business economics, states the same thing.

 3- Cause-and-Effect diagrams

-Once we have selected a supply chain problem its root cause have to be found.
+Once we have selected a supply chain problem, its root cause have to be found.
 Here a systematic analysis can be made using a cause-and-effect diagram, which is also called a fishbone diagram or an Ishikawa diagram.
-This type of diagram was introduced for the first time by Dr Kaoru Ishikawa in 1943 in connection with a supply chain improvement programme at the Kawasaki Steel Works in Japan.
+This type of diagram was introduced by Dr Kaoru Ishikawa in 1943 in connection with a supply chain improvement programme at the Kawasaki Steel Works in Japan.
 Its construction resembles a simplified fault tree.

 In the diagram we first roughly describe those types of causes that can possibly produce the observed Supply Chain problem.
 Then we concentrate on one of these roughly described causes and try to investigate it in more detail.